Crime in Latvia: Organized crime

-Organized crime in Latvia is common, particularly due to Latvia's position on the European continent.
-Illegal immigration, human trafficking, and corruption are problems that organized crime groups in Latvia take advantage of frequently.
-As of 2014, 70 organized crime groups operate in Latvia, a number which has since decreased to 12 by 2024.
-The majority of organised criminal groups in Latvia originate from its Russian-speaking minority, which exploited the lawlessness and shift in power dynamics that took hold in the nation after the Soviet Union's collapse.
-Latvian organized crime networks often use front organizations such as sports associations (especially boxing) to develop protection rackets and act as a cover against law enforcement by appearing legitimate.
-By the late 1990s and 2000s, corruption, money laundering, drug trafficking, and smuggling had become entrenched problems.
-International reports, including those by the U.S. Department of State and Jane's Intelligence Review, repeatedly identified Latvia as a major center for money laundering.
+Organized crime networks are active in the country, leveraging Latvia's strategic location on the European continent.
+Illegal immigration, human trafficking, and public sector corruption are frequently exploited by these syndicates.
+While 70 distinct organized crime groups were reported operating within Latvia in 2014, enforcement operations reduced this figure to approximately twelve active groups by 2024.
+A significant portion of these criminal enterprises emerged from elements within the Russian-speaking minority, capitalising on the security and institutional transitions that followed the collapse of the Soviet Union.
+These networks often establish legitimate front organizations, such as sports associations (particularly boxing clubs), to anchor illicit protection rackets and obscure criminal proceeds.
+Throughout the late 1990s and 2000s, financial crimes, smuggling, and drug trafficking became deeply rooted.
+Evaluations by the U.S. Department of State and Jane's Intelligence Review frequently cited the regional banking sector as a significant hub for international money laundering operations.

 Illegal immigration

-Illegal immigration is a common issue in Latvia.
-The main origin countries of illegal immigrants are Russia, Belarus, Ukraine, and Moldova, and from as far as Iraq, Iran, Bangladesh, Vietnam, and Afghanistan.
-Latvia, along with Lithuania and Poland, claims that Belarus has been using illegal immigrants from war-torn countries like Iraq as a way to pressure the European Union into lifting its sanctions on Belarus, and as such has declared a state of emergency along the Belarus–Latvia border.
+Illegal immigration remains a recurring border security challenge.
+The primary source countries for undocumented migration include Russia, Belarus, Ukraine, and Moldova, alongside migrants arriving from countries such as Iraq, Iran, Bangladesh, Vietnam, and Afghanistan.
+Latvia, alongside neighboring Lithuania and Poland, has stated that the administration in Belarus has systematically directed irregular migrants from conflict zones toward EU frontiers as an asymmetric political strategy.
+In response to these border pressures, Latvia instituted an official state of emergency along the Belarus–Latvia border.

 There were 665 refugees in Latvia in 2019, 237,966 migrants, and 181 new asylum applications in 2019; in 2021, Latvia revealed it had detained 1,000 migrants, mostly from Iraq, Afghanistan and other Middle Eastern countries along the Belarus-Latvia border.